Updated November 27, 2025: Feb 3/26

 of momentum caused by the end of what I was just doing:

-experiencing a problem I can’t solve now: my mistake.
+experiencing a problem I can’t solve now: my failure to match my action image with my action.

 At the end of my thought that forms my true response: